dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 To set up your secondary provider, give them the server that will respond to AXFR queries (also known as DNS zone transfer).
 Some providers will ask for a host name, others will ask for an IP address.

 The host name for the DNSimple AXFR server is **axfr.dnsimple.com**.
-The IP address on that node is 50.31.225.92.
+The IP addresses on that node are:
+- 50.31.225.92
+- 2001:1838:4000:402::a

 Please prefer the host name whenever possible.
-If the IP address should change, we'll inform you in advance using your account email.
+If any of these IP addresses should change, we'll inform you in advance using your account email.

 ## Frequently Asked Questions